BICCN/cell-locator/CONTRIBUTING.md

 acronym for _Looks Good to Me_.

 Next, there are two scenarios:
-* You do NOT have push access: A cell-locator core developer will integrate your PR.
+* You do NOT have push access: A CellLocator core developer will integrate your PR.
 * You have push access: Simply click on the "Merge pull request" button.

 Then, click on the "Delete branch" button that appears afterward.